-Release stuck patterns & emotions, calm your nervous system, and connect to your body in a safe way
+Release stuck patterns & emotions, regulate your nervous system, and connect to your body in a safe way

 Certified Integrative Trauma-Informed Practitioner